devksingh/P2_German_Traffic_Sign_Classifier/writeup_template.md

 ####3.
 Describe how you trained your model.
 The discussion can include the type of optimizer, the batch size, number of epochs and any hyperparameters such as learning rate.

-To train the model, I trialed by varying all the parameter and used an epoch of 27 and batch size of 156.
+To train the model, I trialed by varying all the parameters and used an epoch of 30 and batch size of 124 with learning rate .00097.

 ####4.
 Describe the approach taken for finding a solution and getting the validation set accuracy to be at least 0.93.
 Include in the discussion the results on the training, validation and test sets and where in the code these were calculated.
 Your approach may have been an iterative process, in which case, outline the steps you took to get to the final solution and why you chose those steps.
 Perhaps your solution involved an already well known implementation or architecture.
 In this case, discuss why you think the architecture is suitable for the current problem.

 My final model results were:
-* training set accuracy of ?
+* training set accuracy of .995
-* validation set accuracy of ?
+* validation set accuracy of .956
-* test set accuracy of ?
+* test set accuracy of .933

 If an iterative approach was chosen:
 * What was the first architecture that was tried and why was it chosen?
+I chose lenet to start with as I had tried it on mnist and it worked really well.
 * What were some problems with the initial architecture?
+I started with lenet only and after few calibrations itr worked well.
 * How was the architecture adjusted and why was it adjusted?
 Typical adjustments could include choosing a different model architecture, adding or taking away layers (pooling, dropout, convolution, etc), using an activation function or changing the activation function.
 One common justification for adjusting an architecture would be due to overfitting or underfitting.
 A high accuracy on the training set but low accuracy on the validation set indicates over fitting; a low accuracy on both sets indicates under fitting.
+I started first without dropout and then added dropout.
+I also tried to add one more layer between 2 and 3 but it did not improve the result.
+I also tried to augment the data set with flip images on train dataset but it did not impro the result so I went ahead with lightweight model.
 * Which parameters were tuned?
 How were they adjusted and why?
+I tuned number of layers, tried to add labels, then I calibrated learning rate, Epoch and batch size.
+I also played with number of filters at each label but again went with 6, 16 for layer one and two.
 * What are some of the important design choices and why were they chosen?
 For example, why might a convolution layer work well with this problem?
 How might a dropout layer help with creating a successful model?
+Adding dropout layer improved the lenet model result.
+Adding/deleting layers and filters did not do any wonder.

 If a well known architecture was chosen:
 * What architecture was chosen?
   I chose LeNet model, which we used on mnist data as part of exercise before.
-* Why did you believe it would be relevant to the traffic sign application? it worked well on mnist so i decided to use again.
+* Why did you believe it would be relevant to the traffic sign application?
+  It worked well on mnist so i decided to use again.
 * How does the final model's accuracy on the training, validation and test set provide evidence that the model is working well?
 I always got accuracy between 90 to 97%